-In this blog post, our litigation attorney in the Netherlands in Amsterdam will explore the dynamics of a freezing order in the Netherlands.
-In Holland, there’s a legal practice known as a “freezing order” or “prejudgment attachment” (also referred to as “conservatory attachment” or “seizure”).
+In this blog post, our litigation lawyer in the Netherlands in Amsterdam will explore the dynamics of a freezing order in the Netherlands.
+In Holland, there’s a legal practice known as a “freezing order” or “prejudgment attachment” (also referred to as “conservatory arrest” or “seizure”).
 This allows Dutch and foreign creditors to freeze assets of a debtor in the Netherlands (or anybody with assets in the Netherlands) before a court makes a determination on whether they must repay money owed.
 By freezing assets before this happens, debtors cannot sell off their possessions and make it difficult for creditors to get their money back if the court rules in their favor.
 To be eligible for a freezing order in the Netherlands, the creditor must demonstrate that the debtor owes them money and it is “immediately payable.”
 Essentially, they need to demonstrate that the debt is due and there’s a risk that the debtor will sell their belongings before court ruling.

 How to apply for a freezing order in the Netherlands?